ota-meshi/eslint-plugin-lodash-template/README.md

 ### Recommended (Improve Readability)

-Enforce all the rules in this category and all of the above rules with:
+Enforce all the rules in this category and all the rules in `Base`/`Best Practices` categories with:

 ```json
 {